Senior advocate Kapil Sibal elected as SCBA president | Politics

 Senior advocate Kapil Sibal elected as SCBA president

-Senior advocate Kapil Sibal was on Thursday elected as the president of the Supreme Court Bar Association SCBA.The SCBA elections were held on Thursday.A Harvard Law School graduate, Sibal was the additional solicitor general of India during 1989-90.
-In a post on X, Congress general secretary Jairam Ramesh said, Kapil Sibal has just been elected as president of the Supreme Court Bar Association by a landslide.
+On Sibal getting elected to the post of SCBA president, Congress general secretary Jairam Ramesh said, Kapil Sibal has just been elected as president of the Supreme Court Bar Association by a landslide.

 - Country: